alia-mehdi/alia-mehdi/README.md

 - 👋 Hi, I’m @alia-mehdi
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning how to clean, wrangle, and showcase data in an aestehtic way
+- 🌱 I’m currently learning how to clean, wrangle, and showcase data in an aesthetic way
 - 💞️ I’m looking to collaborate on data projects, shoot me a message!
 - 📫 How to reach me -> aliamehdi588@gmail.com or through LinkedIn!